helgoboss/reaper-rs/README.md

 ### 2. Medium-level API

 This API builds on top of the low-level API.
-It exposes the original REAPER SDK functions almost one to one, but in an idiomatic and type-safe way.
+It exposes the original REAPER C++ API functions almost one to one, but in an idiomatic and type-safe way.
 It's a big step forward from the raw bindings and far more convenient to use.
 Its focus is on stability rather than exploring new paradigms.
 Since the high-level API is still very unstable, *this is the recommended API*.